Content from Introduction

 Networking and download

-Downloading data from the GCS bucket to your computer has a significant cost: the current (October 2024) cost to internet locations (excluding China and Austalia) is $0.12 / GB.
+Downloading data from the GCS bucket to your computer can have a significant cost for large files: the current (October 2024) cost to internet locations (excluding China and Austalia) is $0.12 / GB.

 In the context of the example of this tutorial, the resulting output files are approximately 30% of the original MiniAOD dataset volume.
 For example, downloading the 330 GB ouput from a processing of a 1.1 TB MiniAOD dataset will cost $40.